eunchanity/davids_repo/projects/project3_breastcancer/README.md

-# Predicting Benign/Malignant Tumors for Breast Cancer
+# Classifying Benign/Malignant Tumors for Breast Cancer

 ## Project 3 at Metis